SAP-samples/teched2023-XP263/exercises/MicrosoftAzure/ex3.5/README.md

     ![auth8](../assets/auth_8.png)

+Make sure that **Use JDK truststore** box is checked.

-9. Once entered, user has to click on **Save** to preserve the configuration.
+8. Once entered, user has to click on **Save** to preserve the configuration.
 Now the application is setup to run the LLM service.

     ![auth9](../assets/auth_9.png)